aaronjonesii/ProgramADay/README.md

 # ProgramADay
-Trying to commit to creating at least one program a day, no matter the size.
+Trying to commit at least one program a day, no matter the size.